 Interim President Randy Boyd and Chancellor Donde Plowman cheer after a touchdown during a football game in Neyland Stadium.
 Once again, turning away from the main action that everyone else captured, allowed me create an image that no one else did.

-On September 11, 2018, I was up at dark thirty in the morning to cover a 9/11 Remembrance Run with the university’s ROTC programs.
-I made this image as the guide carrying the American Flag, led his group through Downtown Knoxville.
+On 9/11 was up a dark thirty in the morning to cover a 9/11 Remembrance Run with the university’s ROTC programs.
+I made this image as the guide carrying the American Flag, leads his group through Downtown Knoxville.

 Our athletic’s photographer texted if I wanted to make a skyline photo because we were suppose to have a nice sunset.
 I said sure.
 He replied “Do you have a spot to go?”
 I scrambled and with some talking and jumping through hoops, we were able to access a good position at Hotel Knoxville.